Skip to main content

 Using catheters after prostate cancer surgery can be a safe and effective way to manage your urinary function.
 With the support of your healthcare provider and a trustworthy catheter company like 180 Medical, you can focus on getting back to living your life to the fullest.

 180 Medical is one of the leading intermittent catheter suppliers in the nation.
-If you’re looking for a place to buy catheters online or locally, 180 Medical offers it all.
+If you’re looking for catheters online or locally, 180 Medical offers it all.
 You can easily contact us online or by phone to get started.
 We offer a wide selection of catheters, including the latest advances in catheter technology.

 Our highly-trained product specialists are friendly and compassionate, and we’ll gladly help make the process of finding and using catheters as smooth as possible.
 Reach out to us today!